The Nerds of Color

 “Prométhée 13:13” is edited by Will Dennis (100 Bullets, Y: The Last Man) and will premiere exclusively on the digital comic platform ComiXology, an Amazon company.

 Original artwork from Shawn’s time as the regular artist of “Detective Comics” (1999-2001) will be on display at the prestigious Society of Illustrators, “Illustrating Batman: Eighty Years of Comics and Pop Culture” exhibition.
-The exhibit opens June 12th in New York City.
+The exhibit runs from June-October in New York City.

 “Masters Of Comics: Inside the Studios of the World’s Premier Graphic Storytellers”